mikelemilia/ped-conformational-analysis/README.md

 Specifically, `data` contains all the input files related to the PED that we intend to analyze in .pdb (or .ent) format.
-In addition, there are two sub-folders, `model-features` and `ped-features` which are used to better organize the partial results (files of extracted features) produced by both project task.
+In addition, there are two sub-folders, `model-features` and `ped-features` which are used to better organize the partial results (features file) produced by both project task.

-The `output` for coherence is organized in the same way, in fact inside it there are two sub-folders  `model-features` and `ped-features`, in which are respectively saved the graphical results produced by produced by first and second task of the project.
+The `output` for coherence is organized in the same way, in fact inside it there are two sub-folders  `model-features` and `ped-features`, in which are respectively saved the graphical results produced by first and second task of the project.

 As for the `src` folder, instead, it contains all the implemented code.
 A detailed analysis of the code structure is covered in the following sections.